 When Deadlines are Approaching

-If either side desires more time to gather evidence, a tolling agreement may be used.
-Similarly, if the parties believe they are close to an agreement for a negotiated settlement, and don’t want to file a suit, a tolling agreement is useful.
-Finally, in cases where the parties disagree about the date and time the statute of limitations began, a tolling agreement can be an effective way to protect all parties from an adverse ruling.
+A tolling agreement may be used if either side desires more time to gather evidence.
+Similarly, if the parties believe they are close to an agreement for a negotiated settlement and don’t want to file a suit, a tolling agreement is useful.
+Finally, in cases where the parties disagree about the date and time the statute of limitations began, a tolling agreement can effectively protect all parties from an adverse ruling.

 Co-Defendant Tolling Agreements

-Tolling agreements among co-defendants are less common, but still occur with some regularity.
-In some states, co-defendants are required to file counterclaims while the case is pending and prior to trial.
-For strategic reasons, co-defendants may opt for a tolling agreement to provide them with additional time to assess the strength of a plaintiff’s claims.
+Tolling agreements among co-defendants are less common but still occur with some regularity.
+In some states, co-defendants must file counterclaims while the case is pending and before trial.
+For strategic reasons, co-defendants may opt for a tolling agreement to give them additional time to assess the strength of a plaintiff’s claims.

 Less Common Situations for Tolling Agreements